North of 60: Season 4

 Sarah gives birth to Albert's child (a daughter named Elizabeth), which puts her in a precarious situation as Albert and her own estranged white family fight over custody of the child.
-Gerry has a nervous breakdown after a series of unfortunate events befall him, and Rosie learns that Gerry's own family in the Ukraine was impacted by the Holodomor in the 1930s.
+Gerry has a nervous breakdown after a series of unfortunate events befall him, and Rosie learns that Gerry's own family in Ukraine was impacted by the Holodomor in the 1930s.
 Nathan begins developing mental health issues due to his ban, and Hannah returns to Lynx River, now wearing punk garb and having a noticeably different attitude.
 She goes missing in the city, and Michelle searches for her, reuniting with Hannah's father and meeting a man named Andrew One Sky who both aid her.
 Rosie learns secrets about the murder of her beloved father two decades prior.
 Brian Fletcher brings his wife, Rosemary (a devout Christian) to Lynx River, where they both struggle with marital problems due to their inability to conceive a child, including a miscarriage that is difficult on both of them.
 Teevee argues with Bertha after meeting a new partner (Anne-Marie), and Harris and Lois plan to marry.
 Gerry reveals that he has romantic feelings for Rosie, and Michelle meets Charlie Muskrat, the child of a chronic alcoholic who needs a more supportive place to stay.
 Michelle also learns that Hannah was killed in a fall from a high bridge, which shatters her emotionally; Rosie's son, Wayne, also struggles deeply with Hannah's loss, while Betty Moses pushes Michelle to get rid of Hannah's belongings as a gesture of letting go of the tragedy, something that Michelle finds intrusive.